If you would love a business that expresses your soul, a business that feels like you are fulfilling your Calling or Mission, then consider this plan.

 Some brief tips:

 For years, you’ve learned deeply and widely in your field — by creating content, doing 1–1 services, and offering group programs.
 You have case studies that demonstrate that your modality / process / framework indeed works for your ideal clients.

 This is why I put Online Courses into Year 4, instead of Year 1.
-Yes, you could make money faster by creating courses, but without the experience of actually serving clients, especially in a group, and seeing what works and doesn't work, can you really teach with integrity and confidence?
+Yes, you could make money faster by creating courses, but without the experience of actually serving clients, especially in a group, and seeing what works and doesn't work, your online course won't be as impactful or credible.

 If you have been following this plan you now have experiential knowledge and case studies that you can put into your online courses.
 This allows you to help many more people, and create much more income and schedule flexibility for you.